guidovossen/mmm/instructions/marketing-flyer-instructions.md

 ## CUSTOMIZATION REQUIREMENTS

 ### 1. Content Adaptation
-**Primary Task**: Transform the template from "Zelfstandig werkend bakker" (BAKKERIJ) to the user's specified educational program.
+**Primary Task**: Transform the template from "Zelfstandig werkend bakker"  to the user's specified educational program.

 **Required Changes:**
 - Replace all program-specific content with user's program details